Self hosted vTuner internet radio service emulation

 - You are unsure about the continuation of the vTuner service

 Theoretically, YCast should work for most AVRs which support vTuner.
+Most AVRs with network connectivity that were produced between 2011 and 2017 have vTuner support built-in.

 - Yamaha R-N500